 - Humanistic therapy.
 This approach emphasizes people's capacity to make rational choices and develop to their maximum potential.
 Concern and respect for others are also important themes.

 - Integrative or holistic therapy.
-Many therapists don't tie themselves to any one approach.
+Many therapists don't tie themselves to anyone's approach.
 Instead, they blend elements from different approaches and tailor their treatment according to each client's needs.

 (American Psychological Association, n.d.)

 Where can I find a therapist or counselor?

 The Institute of Muslim Mental Health’s website has a directory of mental health providers.
 This directory is a very useful tool to help people find a counselor, therapist, psychologist, and/or psychiatrist throughout North America.

 How do I choose the right counselor or therapist for me?

 Ask friends who are in therapy if they like their therapist.
 If they do, find out what it is they like about them and ask your friends to ask their therapists for referral lists.

 2. Shop online

 hen therapist shopping I would look for therapists who are not selling themselves but rather those telling you about their work and their philosophy of working with patients.

 3. A picture tells a story